What's the significance of a fundal height measurement?

 Depending on the circumstances, your health care provider might recommend an ultrasound to determine what's causing the unusual measurements or more closely monitor your pregnancy.

 But fundal height is only a tool for gauging fetal growth — it's not an exact science.
+And further research is needed to determine how effective it is in detecting intrauterine growth restriction.
 Typically, fundal height measurements offer reassurance of a baby's steady growth.
 If you're concerned about your fundal height measurements, ask your health care provider for details.

 Yvonne Butler Tobah, M.D.